methodphoto/mincc/data/statistics/honours-board-bowling.md

 ---
-slug: "/honours-board-bowling"
-title: "Honours Board (Bowling)"
+title: "Bowling Honours Board"
 type: "statistics"
 ---
 # {title}

-### 6 or more wickets in an Innings
+## 6 or more wickets in an Innings

 | Year | Player | Opponent | Figures |
 |:--- | :--- | :--- | ---: |